top of page

 If you already feel like you’ve tried everything and are ready to get more support on your menopause and nutrition journey, you can learn more about how I can support you inside my one-on-one coaching!

-Balanced Breakfast on a Vegan Menopause Diet Plan
+What to Eat for Breakfast on a Vegan Menopause Diet Plan

 Breakfast is the first opportunity of the day to fuel your body with hormone-balancing and metabolism-boosting nutrients.
-A well-balanced breakfast can help support stable energy levels, curb cravings, and promote healthy digestion -- all essential during menopause, and key components of a vegan menopause diet plan.
+A well-balanced breakfast can help support stable energy levels, curb cravings, and promote healthy digestion -- all important during menopause, and key components of a vegan menopause diet plan.

 How to Build a Balanced Breakfast